-Here we see verse 4:95 being edited to now include “except those who are disabled”.
+Here we see an earlier version of verse 4:95 being edited to now include “except those who are disabled”.
 This type of change happened so often to the Qur’an that the Meccans used it as a reason to reject Muhammad.

 And when We exchange a verse in the place of another verse - and God knows very well what he is sending down - they (the Meccans) say (to Muhammad), "Thou art a mere forger!"
 (Qur'an 16:101, Arberry)

 Therefore, when Muslim leaders say the Qur'an was simply recited by Muhammad and then written down they are wrong.
-The Islamic history shows that sometimes verses were edited to their final form.
+The Islamic history shows that sometimes verses were fluid and edited to their final form.

 Chapter 3: Did Muhammad have one version of the Qur’an?